Last Updated on

 Finally, keep in mind that as you adjust magnification, eye relief typically shrinks.
 That means if a scope has 5″ of eye relief at 1x magnification, it might only have 3.5″ at 7x or 8x magnification.
 The amount that the eye relief shrinks will depend on the scope, but keep it in mind as you mount your scope and determine how far forward you need to mount it on the rails.

 After reading through the reviews, you might find it difficult to determine which scope you need.
-But there’s a reason that the Vortex Optics Crossfire II Riflescope is our top choice.
+But there’s a reason that the Vortex Optics Crossfire II Riflescope is our choice for best scope for 338 Lapua Magnum.
 It expertly blends performance with affordability and longevity, and it won’t be a scope that you’ll be disappointed with.
 If you’re on a strict budget, the Beileshi 6-24X50mm AOEG Optics Hunting Rifle Scope is an outstanding choice for the price.

 Hopefully, this guide walked you through everything that you need to know and gave you the confidence to get the perfect scope for your .338 Lapua Magnum today!